 Stomp Rocket sets vary in the number of rockets they include, the design of the stand, and the materials that make up the rockets.

-Rocket materials: Most rockets have a plastic body and foam tip to prevent injury, but some models are made entirely of foam.
-In general, the plastic rockets tend to soar higher and hold up better in the wind, but the smaller foam rockets are the safer option.
+Most rockets have a plastic body and foam tip to prevent injury, but some models are made entirely of foam.
+In general, plastic rockets tend to soar higher and hold up better in the wind, but the smaller foam rockets are the safer option.

 A. Not necessarily.
 The diameter of the launcher tube can vary from one set to the next.
 Your best option for mixing sets is to buy two of the same set or refills designed specifically for your set.

 A. As with any toy that launches projectiles, there is a risk of eye injury with Stomp Rockets.
 However, the foam tips are unlikely to cause injuries to other parts of the body.
 If you’re concerned about your children’s safety, don’t let them play with Stomp Rockets unsupervised and be sure to teach them not to aim the launcher at anyone’s face.

 A. The launch pads are designed to be jumped on again and again.
 The rockets, however, may have plastic bodies that can crack if stepped on, resulting in a loss of power.